mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

     - Add the download links and SHA-256 hash [upgrade guide](http://docs.mattermost.com/administration/upgrade.html#version-archive)
     - Merge Changelog PR after review is complete
       - If there is a security fix, confirm the Changelog recommends upgrade, with a note mentioning the security level and thanking the security researcher (security process doc for example)
-    - Update the [Mattermost server download page](https://www.mattermost.org/download/) with the links to the EE and TE bits
+    - Update the [Mattermost server download page](https://mattermost.com/download/) with the links to the EE and TE bits
       - Test the download links before and after updating the page
     - Check security tickets and confirm disclosure text
     - Update the [security mugs spreadsheet](https://docs.google.com/spreadsheets/d/18MVoUJ1pfvqhqEX7tfQ9pia8yVuac8UsnfKmnU_dTqk/edit#gid=0)
-    - Check the security researcher was added to the [Responsible Disclosure Policy](https://www.mattermost.org/responsible-disclosure-policy/) page
+    - Check the security researcher was added to the [Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/) page
     - Confirm link to security updates appears in blog post if there are security updates in this release, with a note thanking the security researcher
-    - Update [deprecated feature list](https://about.mattermost.com/deprecated-features/) in mattermost.com with new and scheduled deprecations
+    - Update [deprecated feature list](https://docs.mattermost.com/install/deprecated-features/) with new and scheduled deprecations
-    - Draft [Mattermost Security Updates](http://about.mattermost.com/security-updates/), but do not post until 30 days after official release.
+    - Draft [Mattermost Security Updates](https://mattermost.com/security-updates/), but do not post until 30 days after official release.
       - Add a placeholder text saying "Details on the security update will be posted here on X date, as per our Responsible Disclosure Policy"
 2. QA:
-    - Verify all PRs and tickets for the release have been tested / closed
+    - Verify all PRs and tickets for the release have been tested/closed
     - Verify smoke tests on webapp/server, desktop app, and RN apps all passed
     - Post QA approval in Release Discussion channel
 3. Build: